johnabil/tenancy/docs/SQL.md

 oracle
 ```

-Just make sure to install one of the drivers first.
+Make sure to install one of the drivers first.

 ```bash
 # Install One of the following: